tillmzw/cos/content/posts/03-the-mansions-basement.md

 ## The Reliquary

-Coming down the stairs, the murmuring gets lowder and becomes intelligable.
+Coming down the stairs, the murmuring gets louder and becomes intelligable.
 It sounds like a dozen voices repeating "He is the ancient, He is the land ..." over and over again.
 At the bottom of the stairs the room widens into a large chamber with columns holding up the ceiling.
 Shelves along the walls hold a plethora of strange and mysterious objects:
 • A vial of coagulated blood
 • A lock of auburn hair, woven into a figure eight
 • A shriveled severed finger